 Nightlife and Entertainment

-Admire the view of the expensive Marina Bay Sands hotel, from in front of the hotel you also have a good view point to enjoy the FREE sound and light show in the evenings that illuminates the hotel and bay every evening at 8pm and 9.30pm for almost 15 mins telling a story with state-of-the-art lasers in a water and light show spectacle – Β a must see when backpacking Singapore.
+At night the Singapore skyline comes alive.
+Admire the view of the expensive Marina Bay Sands hotel, from in front of the hotel near the Art Science Museum you also have a good view point to enjoy the FREE sound and light show.
+Spectra illuminates the Marina Bay every evening at 8pm and 9.30pm for almost 15 mins telling a story with state-of-the-art lasers in a water and light show spectacle – a must see when backpacking Singapore.

 The famous durian-shaped icon of Singapore – The Esplande – often has FREE events on like performances, art exhibitions and live music by the riverside.

 Experience the FREE other worldly landscapes of the illuminated Gardens by the Bay.
 This new billion dollar Gardens by the Bay is no normal garden and you can’t miss seeing this when backpacking Singapore.
-Look upwards at the Supertrees – giant, artificial trees, that can use solar energy to light themselves at night and harvesting rain water to irrigate the surrounding plants but beware that if you want to go inside the conservatories, walk on the elevated walkway between the trees or to the bar on top then you’ll have to pay.
+Look upwards at the Supertrees – giant, artificial trees, that can use solar energy to light themselves at night and harvesting rain water to irrigate the surrounding plants.

 Things worth Splashing Out on in Singapore